 Multiple Pregnancies are classed as ‘High Risk’ which means you will be monitored more closely and have more visits and scans than a mum with a singleton pregnancy but don’t panic, this is just standard procedure.

 Women who are pregnant with twins or triplets will often experience the common pregnancy issues a little sooner, these can include:

 - Back pain, due to the size and weight of your bump

 - Heart burn will also occur as your growing bump pushes your stomach upwards

 - Swollen legs and varicose veins, due to the extra weight from the babies and also more fluid in the body

 - As I mentioned, twins and triplets are more likely to be born early, so it’s important to understand your options for birth.
-It’s unusual for twins and multiples to be delivered after 38 weeks, less than half of all twin pregnancies last beyond 37 weeks, so at least you have a timeframe to work towards and definitely won’t have to worry about going over term!
+It’s unusual for twins and multiples to be delivered after 38 weeks.
+Less than half of all twin pregnancies last beyond 37 weeks.
+At least you have a timeframe to work towards and definitely won’t have to worry about going over term!

 - A lot of mothers think you have to have a caesarean section with twins but as always if the position of the twins allows for a vaginal delivery then this would be the recommended method of delivery.

 - You may choose to have an elective caesarean from the outset of your pregnancy, or your doctor may recommend a caesarean section later in the pregnancy as a result of potential complications.